MaximPetrov4710/PySnake/README.md

 Hi this is my first final project
-It's snake take and experement
+It's snake you can take and experement